 Pesco-Vegetarian or Pescatarian

 Vegans follow a very strict diet and abstain from consuming any animal products.
-Eating only a plant-based diet as a whole is considered to be very healthy and vegan tends to have a lower Body Mass Index than non-vegans and are also less likely to become overweight or obese [14-16].
+Eating only a plant-based diet as a whole is considered to be very healthy and no wonder why veganism is so popular.
+Not only do they have a lower Body Mass Index than non-vegans, but they are also less likely to become overweight or obese [14-16].

 Having said that, eliminating all animal products from the diet might increase the risk of potential nutritional deficiencies if the essential nutrient sources are not replaced by the corresponding plant-based sources .